mah0x211/lua-net/README.md

 send a message from a socket.

+if `again` is equal to true, you must be calling a [fluashq](#len-err-again--sockflushq) method when socket is writable.

 **Parameters**

 - `str:string`: message string.

 **Returns**

 - `len:number`: the number of bytes sent.
 - `err:string`: error string.
-- `again:boolean`: true if len != #str, or errno is EAGAIN, EWOULDBLOCK or EINTR.
+- `again:boolean`: true if len != #str, or errno is EAGAIN, EWOULDBLOCK or EINTR. also, save a remaining bytes of str into send queue.

 **NOTE:** all return values will be nil if closed by peer.

 ### sock:initq()

-auxiliary method for the non-blocking socket.

-initialize a send queue for [sendq](#len-err-again--socksendq-str-) and [fluashq](#len-err-again--sockflushq) uses.
+initialize the internal send queue.

+**NOTE** usually, no need to manually call this method.

 ### len = sock:sendqlen()